 “Everything You’ve Come to Expect” by The Last Shadow Puppets

-The Alex Turner and Miles Kane duo was not only one of the most exciting comebacks of 2016, but also, in my humble opinion, one of the best – if not the best album of the year.
+The Alex Turner and Miles Kane duo were not only one of the most exciting comebacks of 2016, but also, in my humble opinion, one of the best – if not the best album of the year.
 With an elegant and sophisticated sound, Everything You’ve Come to Expect is literally everything you’ve come to expect from The Last Shadow Puppets, by making a record that no one else seems to do it like them nowadays.
 Click here to listen.

 “Dreamland” by Wild Belle